Neamar/document-highlighter/README.md

 > **The index analysis** module acts as a configurable registry of Analyzers that can be used in order to both break indexed (analyzed) fields when a document is indexed and process query **strings**.
 It maps to the Lucene Analyzer.

+Note generated markup is minimal (one item per match, and not one item per word)

 #### Stopwords
 Document highlighter handle stopwords and punctuation according to the language specified.
 For instance, the following text:

 > Install this library, and start using it.

-When highlighted for the query "install library" will become:
+When highlighted for the query `install library` will become:

 > **Install this library**, and start using it.